garettB/shopify-flask-example/README.md

 ![](images/step3.png)

-Copy the name you gave your app to the `APP_NAME` variable in the `config.py` file (NOTE: replace spaces with hyphens, so "my test app" should be assigned to `APP_NAME` as "my-test-app").
+Copy the name you gave your app to the `APP_NAME` variable in the `.env` file (NOTE: replace spaces with hyphens, so "my test app" should be assigned to `APP_NAME` as "my-test-app").

 Now click that purple "Create App" button at the top of the page.

 Your app is now created, and you will be presented with your API Keys on this next page.
-Copy the API key and API secret key to the `SHOPIFY_API_KEY` and `SHOPIFY_SECRET` variables in the `config.py` file (respectfully):
+Copy the API key and API secret key to the `SHOPIFY_API_KEY` and `SHOPIFY_SECRET` variables in the `.env` file (respectfully), and replace `your_server.hostname` with your server/hostname in .env (ex: `numbers-numbers-numbers.ngrok.io`):
 ![](images/step4.png)

-Your `config.py` file is now fully configured!
+Your `.env` file is now fully configured!
 You should now restart the app so the new values are loaded to your server.

 ## Ready to test?